Did Emergency Department Provider Fatigue Contribute to This Patient’s Death?

 The Doctors Company captures data on human factors that contribute to patient injury in malpractice claims.
-Of the 21,467 closed claims coded since 2008, 14 percent (n=3,072) included at least one human factor that influenced the outcome of care.
+Of the 24,500 claims that closed between 2010 and 2020, 11.58 percent (n=2,837) included at least one human factor that influenced the care outcome.

-Of the human factor claims, 4 percent (n=128) included conditions affecting the provider (such as distractions, multitasking, interruptions, fatigue, or physical or mental impairment).
+Of the human factor claims, 5.5 percent (n=156) included conditions affecting the provider (such as distractions, multitasking, interruptions, fatigue, or physical or mental impairment).
 The following case example illustrates how human factors can affect patient care.

-On December 25 at 2:04 AM, a 40-year-old male presented to the emergency department (ED) with a chief complaint of chest achiness, sore throat, and congestion.
+On December 25 at 2:04 AM, a patient presented to the emergency department (ED) with a chief complaint of chest achiness, sore throat, and congestion.
 The patient stated that “something just hit me all of a sudden.”

-He denied having fever, chills, cough, nausea, or vomiting.
-The triage nurse noted the patient reeked of alcohol.
-His temperature was 101.4, pulse 131, respirations 22, blood pressure 135/78, and oxygen saturation 95 percent.
-The patient said he was a smoker, used alcohol and street drugs, and was on a six-month regimen of medications for exposure to tuberculosis.
-The triage nurse’s assessment was that the patient was in no distress.
+The patient denied having fever, chills, cough, nausea, or vomiting.
+The triage nurse noted the patient smelled of alcohol.
+The patient’s temperature was 101.4, pulse 131, respirations 22, blood pressure 135/78, and oxygen saturation 95 percent.
+The record noted the patient was a smoker, used alcohol and street drugs, and was on a six-month regimen of medications for exposure to tuberculosis.
+The triage nurse assessed that the patient was in no distress.
 The ED was understaffed and extremely busy that night.
 The patient was to remain in the waiting room until the next examination room became available.

-At 5:20 AM, the patient was noted to be lying on chairs in the waiting room with his eyes closed.
-He was easily roused and told the triage nurse that he was still sick.
-The triage nurse checked on the patient again at 6:15 AM and noted he was still lying on chairs with his eyes closed.
-Respirations were noted to be deep and even.
+At 5:20 AM, the patient was resting on chairs in the waiting room.
+When roused by the triage nurse, the patient still complained of feeling sick.
+The triage nurse checked again at 6:15 AM and noted that the patient was still resting on the waiting room chairs.
+Respirations were deep and even.

 At 7:50 AM, the patient was escorted to the examination room.
-He now complained of cough, sneezing, body aches, and nasal congestion.
-The patient was noted to be afebrile (although no vital signs were recorded).
-On exam by the nurse, his respirations were easy but with decreased breath sounds on the right to auscultation.
-The nurse noted the patient was advised to quit smoking.
+The patient, who now complained of cough, sneezing, body aches, and nasal congestion, was noted to be afebrile (although no vital signs were recorded).
+On exam by the nurse, the patient’s respirations were easy but with decreased breath sounds on the right to auscultation.

 The patient was seen by a physician assistant (PA), who was working additional hours due to understaffing and had complained of fatigue earlier in the shift.
-The PA noted the patient’s vital signs from arrival at 2:04 AM (no other vital signs were ordered or documented during this ED visit) and the history of cough (noted as nonproductive), runny nose, and congestion.
-The physical exam was noted as normal.
-The medical history was noted as negative.
+The PA noted the patient’s vital signs from arrival at 2:04 AM (no other vital signs were ordered or documented during this ED visit) and the patient’s nonproductive cough, runny nose, and congestion.
+The PA documented an otherwise normal physical exam and negative medical history.
 The PA’s clinical impression was influenza and upper respiratory infection.
 The entire exam lasted less than 10 minutes.
-The patient was discharged home with instructions to rest, increase fluids, stop smoking, and follow up with his primary care physician in three to five days as needed.
-This note was countersigned by the ED physician (who did not see or examine the patient).
+The patient was discharged home with instructions to rest, increase fluids, stop smoking, and follow up with a primary care physician in three to five days as needed.
+The ED physician—who did not see or examine the patient—countersigned the note.

-The patient did not follow up with his primary care doctor.
-Less than 48 hours later, he collapsed at home.
-Emergency medical services found the patient to be in asystole and apneic and responded with defibrillation and cardiopulmonary resuscitation.
-The patient was transported to the ED, where he was pronounced dead on arrival.
+The patient collapsed at home less than 48 hours later.
+Emergency medical services found the patient in asystole and apneic.
+They responded with defibrillation and cardiopulmonary resuscitation.
+The patient was transported to the ED and pronounced dead on arrival.
 An autopsy determined the cause of death to be bacterial pneumonia.

 The claimant alleged that failure to diagnose and treat bacterial pneumonia led directly to the patient’s death.

-The plaintiff’s experts testified that, with a temperature of 101.4, pulse rate of 131, and oxygen saturation of 95 percent, a chest x-ray and complete blood count (CBC) were indicated and should have been obtained.
-The experts opined that a chest x-ray would have shown early stages of pneumonia, and the correct diagnosis would have been made.
+The plaintiff’s experts testified that with a temperature of 101.4, pulse rate of 131, and oxygen saturation of 95 percent, a chest x-ray and complete blood count (CBC) were indicated and should have been obtained.
+The experts opined that a chest x-ray would have shown the early stages of pneumonia and the correct diagnosis would have been made.
 The CBC would have shown an elevated white blood cell count, indicating a more severe infection.

-The experts pointed out that it was below the standard of care to take only one set of vital signs on this patient, since the first set was so clearly outside the normal range.
-The experts also noted that, given the patient’s abnormal vital signs and the other symptoms, the hospital should have had policies in place requiring a physician to examine the patient before discharge.
+The experts pointed out that taking only one set of vital signs on this patient was below the standard of care, since the first set was so clearly outside the normal range.
+The experts also noted that, given the patient’s abnormal vital signs and other symptoms, the hospital should have had policies requiring a physician to examine the patient before discharge.

 The experts noted that the physical exam and medical history done by the PA were inadequate and did not meet the standard of care.
-The physician was faulted for not noticing the abnormal vital signs and minimal history on the PA’s note and for signing off on this patient without examining him before discharge.
+The physician was faulted for not noticing the abnormal vital signs and minimal history on the PA’s note and for signing off on this patient without an examination before discharge.

-Several defense experts were nonsupportive of the ED physician and the hospital, citing the same concerns noted by the plaintiff’s experts.
-They also noted that the patient’s exposure to tuberculosis with medication treatment should have been investigated and that the long wait in the ED and the extremely brief examination by the PA were problematic and hard to defend.
+Several defense experts were nonsupportive of the PA, ED physician, and hospital, citing the same concerns noted by the plaintiff’s experts.
+They also pointed out that the patient’s exposure to tuberculosis with medication treatment should have been investigated and that the long wait in the ED and the extremely brief examination by the PA were problematic and hard to defend.

-The defense, however, found one supportive expert who said that the vital signs, while clearly abnormal, could be consistent with influenza.
-The expert noted that the PA documented the physical exam as being within normal limits; if crackles or consolidation (indicative of possible pneumonia) had been present on auscultation, the PA would have noted it.
-The patient also had a nonproductive cough, as noted by the PA.
-The expert opined that a chest x-ray and CBC were not needed and that a diagnosis of influenza was reasonable.
-The expert went on to state that the patient likely presented with influenza and subsequently developed an acute onset of bacterial pneumonia.
+The defense, however, found one supportive expert who said that the vital signs, while abnormal, could be consistent with influenza.
+The expert noted that the PA documented the physical exam as being within normal limits; if crackles or consolidation (indicative of possible pneumonia) had been present on auscultation, the PA would have documented it.
+The patient also had a nonproductive cough, as indicated by the PA.
+The expert opined that a chest x-ray and CBC were unnecessary and that a diagnosis of influenza was reasonable.
+The expert stated that the patient likely presented with influenza and subsequently developed an acute onset of bacterial pneumonia.

-The presentation of the patient during the nightshift of a major holiday, severe understaffing of the ED, and the fatigue of the PA (who admitted to being extremely tired and in a hurry to finish the shift) all contributed to a rushed and cursory examination of the patient.
+The patient’s presentation during the night shift of a major holiday, severe ED understaffing, and the PA’s admitted fatigue and hurry to finish the shift all contributed to the patient’s rushed and cursory examination.

-- Promote a patient safety culture in which the recognition and prevention of fatigue are addressed in the interest of patient safety.
+- Promote a patient safety culture in which the recognition and prevention of practitioner and staff fatigue are addressed in the interest of patient safety.

 - Cultivate a teamwork environment of mutual support in which team members feel free to express concerns to each other if they identify signs of fatigue or stress in their colleagues.